 Not Even Bothering with the Accent: Despite Black Widow being born in Russia, the film version speaks without any trace of a Russian accent.
 Justified due to her being undercover for S.H.I.E.L.D..
 It was stated in the comics that she speaks fluent English (she's fluent in all the languages she speaks), plus being a spy, she'd need to be.

 You can hear the traces of a Russian accent near the end when she intimidates Justin Hammer into revealing his part in the Evil Plan.

 Obfuscating Stupidity: Vanko shows he's both fluent and eloquent in his early face-to-face confrontation with Tony Stark, but speaks to Hammer in broken, barely intelligible English just to dick with the guy.
 Later on he acts only barely competent at engineering and technology, convincing Hammer that the best he can do with the Hammer suits is to make drones and then later on that the best he can make the drones do is "salute."
 Hammer naturally underestimates him as a result.

 Offscreen Moment of Awesome: We never see how Vanko escapes (and kills) the Hammer goons sent to watch him, but according to the scene after, it was damn bloody.

-Oh Crap: Pepper and Tony have an EPIC one when Happy gets taken down during the boxing lesson by "Natalie".
+Oh, Crap: Pepper and Tony have one when Happy is taken down during the boxing lesson by "Natalie".

 Only in It for the Money: Nick Fury claims that Vanko's father wanted to get rich off of the arc reactor technology, rather than use it to benefit the world.
 This is the reason why Howard Stark had him deported back to Russia.